robisoniv/stable-seas/docs/CONTENT.md

 # Stable Seas : Core Content Documentation

 For content contributors to update the content on the site, follow the following process:

-## Content Creators
+## Content update process

-In order to create new content in the form of cards for the Stable Seas site, content creators will be required to fill in the Javascript object literal templates included below.
+In order to create new content in the form of cards for the Stable Seas site, content editors will be required to fill in the Javascript object literal templates included below.
 For a brief explainer on object literals, check out Mozilla Developer Network's [Grammar and types guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Grammar_and_types#Object_literals), or MDN's [Working with objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects) tutorial.

 Each page on the Stable Seas site is dynamically built in the client browser using D3, jQuery and Bootstrap from data included in a file loaded separately, the `main-data.js` file (which is in turn assembled from data included in other files like `blue-economy-data.js`).
 Abstractly, each page's data is organized as such: